Making Language Model a Hierarchical Classifier: Introduction

 Motivated from these hierarchical thinking mechanisms, models with automatic hierarchical thinking should be explored.
 Similar studies were mainly based on encoder-decoder architectures and may be classified into model-wise, scale-wise and layer-wise prototypes \cite{liang2019cascadedecoderuniversaldecoding}.

-In this paper, we propose a new type of decoder called Hierarchical decoding Language model ({\ModelName}), combining the model-wise and layer-wise prototypes.
+In this paper, we propose a new type of decoder called Hierarchical Decoding Classifier ({\ModelName}), combining the model-wise and layer-wise prototypes.
 We inherit the strong semantic understanding and generation capabilities of modern LLM, but allow its multiple layers to decode plausible textual contents.
-An earlier layer may produce more prerequisite, coarse-grained expressions which also work for the context of resulted, fine-grained expressions, which are decoded by later layers (Figure \ref{fig:paradigm}).
+An earlier layer may produce more prerequisite, coarse-grained expressions which also work for the context of resulted, fine-grained expressions, which are decoded by later layers.
 Such type a language model can automatically produce reasonable performance on sequential pipelines of classification and generation tasks, which are verified by our substantial experiments.
 Comparing with the conventional reasoning LLM, {\ModelName} also enjoys computational savings for both training and inference, which are both verified by theoretical derivation and empirical observations.
-Our code and model can be found on \url{https://github.com/coswindywang/HdLM}.
-Our main contributions can be summarized as follows:\\ (1) We propose {\ModelName}, which can deal with different types of hierarchical tasks, including hierarchical text classification, classification-guided generation, and hierarchical text generation.\\ (2) We provide a theoretical analysis on the computational benefit {\ModelName}, and also a discussion on its convergence. \\ (3) We conduct substantial experiments and corresponding analysis to verify {\ModelName}'s performance, on both classification and generation metrics, as well as its out-of-domain generalization capability.\\ (4) We discuss about its connection with alternative solutions such as vanilla SFT, cascade, multi-hop, and its scalability and the possibility of an end-to-end framework.
+Our main contributions can be summarized as follows:\\ (1) We propose {\ModelName}, which can deal with tasks of hierarchical text classification.\\ (2) We provide a theoretical analysis on the computational benefit {\ModelName}, and also a discussion on its convergence. \\ (3) We conduct substantial experiments and corresponding analysis to verify {\ModelName}'s performance, as well as its out-of-domain generalization capability.\\ (4) We discuss about its connection with alternative solutions such as vanilla SFT, cascade, multi-hop, and its scalability and the possibility of an end-to-end framework.